DarraghReid/eden/README.md

 ### Acknowledgements
 I would like to thank my mentor Gurjot Singh for his continuous support throughout the project.
+I would like to thank friend John Brett for his hands-off advice.
 I would like to thank the slack community for their assistance, particularly Daisy Mc Girr who was always willing to share her wisdom and advice.